TritonDataCenter/manta-muskie/README.md

    you may have an incorrect muskie configuration.
 Check that the `MUSKIE_ID`, `MUSKIE_KEY` and `MUSKIE_IV` attributes in your config.json match the environment variables set for the user running the tests (`$MANTA_USER`).
-5. If the "rmdir mpuRoot" and "ls top" tests fail, MPU may not be enabled.
-MPU GC is not supported, so if MPU is left enabled, records may accumulate in metadata shards.
-For this reason, *non-developers should not enable MPU*.
-   However, if you are a developer, and you recently upgraded from a pre-MPU muskie version, ensure the line '"enableMPU": true' is present in your config.json file.
-If you are running tests against an image whose configuration is managed by SAPI, which includes any zones deployed using `manta-adm`, you will need to set this variable using sapiadm:

-        $ sapiadm update $(sdc-sapi /services?name=webapi | json -Ha uuid) metadata."MPU_ENABLE"=true

-   Note that ANY value (including `false`) set for `MPU_ENABLE` will write a value of `true` to the muskie configuarion file.
-So, once you have done that, next check that `/opt/smartdc/muskie/etc/config.json` in each of your webapi zones has updated to contain `"enableMPU": true`".
-Then restart your muskie instances so that they will pick up the changes to the configuration file:

-        $ manta-oneach -s webapi 'svcadm restart "*muskie-*"'

 ## Metrics